dart-lang/site-www/src/_guides/language/effective-dart/design.md

 With types, all of this is clarified.

-### DON'T specify that a setter returns `void`.
+### DON'T specify a return type for a setter.

-Although the `void` type is technically correct, it's pointless noise.
+The type system infers `void` for all setters automatically.

 <div class="bad">
 {% prettify dart %}